cirosantilli/cpp-cheat/opencl/architecture.md

 An work item can be seen as a thread.

 Contains private memory, which no other work item can see.

+TODO: can a single work item be run in parallel on the GPU?

 ## Local and Private memory